-Link a file to another file ln -s file1 file2

-which Shows the full path of (shell) commands

-who Show who is logged on

-whoami Print effective userid

-finger User information lookup program

-whatis Display manual page descriptions

-history Display the command history list with line numbers.
-An argument of n lists only the last n lines.

-man command: learn more about these commands
+- In Link a file to another file ln -s file1 file2 - wait Wait for each specified process and return its termination status. - which Shows the full path of (shell) commands - who Show who is logged on - whoami Print effective userid - finger User information lookup program - whatis Display manual page descriptions - history Display the command history list with line numbers.
+An argument of n lists only the last n lines. - man command: learn more about these commands